dekanat/kogu/Readme.md

 }
 ```

-It is obious that there can be only one _(instance of)_ `Monday` or any other week day.
+It is obvious that there can be only one _(instance of)_ `Monday` or any other week day.
 In fact, the singleton nature of an enumeration type is guaranteed by Java itself.

 Now, let's talk a bit about exhaustiveness in `switch` statements.
 By exhaustiveness, we mean that our `switch` statement considers all the cases the switch subject may represent.
 One way to achieve this is to provide a corresponding `case` for all of them, however this may not work for switches over `String`-s or `Integer`-s.
 After all, in most cases we are not interested in _all_ the numbers or strings in the universe, but just a rather small subset of those.
 This also holds true for all subjects that may represent infintely many concrete cases.
 In such cases we can make the `switch` exhaustive by simply specifying the `default` case.